uqbar-project/xtrest/README.md

 xtrest
 ======

-XTend Rest Mini-Framework: create REST HTTP JSON API's with the power of Xtend language.
+XTend Rest Mini-Framework: create REST HTTP JSON API's with the power of [Xtend language](http://www.eclipse.org/xtend/).

 It's based on Sven Efftinge's jettyxtension (https://github.com/svenefftinge/jettyxtension).
 But it extends it in order to fully support all HTTP methods.

 Originally it was designed in order to create just REST API's, but eventually it could evolve into a full MVC "action-based" web frameworks, once template engines are included.
-I will then get similar to Sinatra, Padrino, Play, etc.
+I will then get similar to [Padrino](http://www.padrinorb.com), [Sinatra](http://www.sinatrarb.com), [Play2](https://www.playframework.com), etc.

 Example
 ======